Public Access for Night Tours

 Lakota Star Knowledge with Craig Howe, PhD.:

-Badlands Observatory and the South Dakota Space Grand Consortium have teamed up with Dr. Craig Howe, Director of the Center for American Indian Research and Native Studies (CAIRNS) to offer free public events on Lakota Star Knowledge.
+Badlands Observatory and the South Dakota Space Grant Consortium have teamed up with Dr. Craig Howe, Director of the Center for American Indian Research and Native Studies (CAIRNS) to offer free public events on Lakota Star Knowledge.

 These events will take place at Badlands Observatory and will include a presentation by Dr. Howe, augmented by views of the night sky from our Observing Deck and using our public telescopes.

+Presentation dates will be noted on the reservation schedule.
 Please note that we do require reservations as seating is limited.

 Various publications and Dr. Howe’s Lakota Star Knowledge CD are offered for sale at Badlands Observatory or by contacting CAIRNS at info@nativecairns.org

-Meteor Marathon:
+Meteor Showers:

 What if it’s Cloudy?

-Viewing the Planets in 2024:
+Viewing the Planets in 2025:

 The bright planets of Saturn and Jupiter will not be available for viewing during our stargazing times for part of the summer.
 The schedule of planets available during our tour times is as follows:

-January - Jupiter, Saturn
+January - Venus, Jupiter, Mars

-February - Jupiter, Saturn
+February - Venus, Jupiter, Mars

-April - Jupiter (through 4/15)
+April - Jupiter (through 4/15), Mars

-July - Saturn (beg 7/21)
+July - Mars (through 7/10), Saturn (beg 7/22)

 August - Saturn